 When you need more than one room, a good option is a two story addition.
 The traditional 2-story addition is attached to your home and may only require extending hallways to reach the new rooms on each floor.
 You can get a lot more creative with home additions that are stand-alone and use passageways to connect the new rooms to your existing home, i.e. this might be the way to add a garage to your home or capture a great view (if your lot and zoning allow).

 Need more than 2 extra rooms?
-You might consider a two-story addition if you're on a smaller lot and need lots of extra rooms.
-In fact you'll two-story home additions common in older neighborhoods where the original homes built more than 20 years ago where small and new families want the added space as their families grow.
+You might consider second story addition if you're on a smaller lot and need lots of extra rooms.
+That's why you'll find lots of two-story home additions in older neighborhoods where the original homes built more than 20 years ago where small and new families want the added space as their families grow.

 Second story home additions add space vertically so you get more function, comfort and increased home value while protecting your outside space, i.e. your front lawn, back deck and yard for the kids to play.